Skip to content

 Unfortunately, cybercriminals continue to gain access to corporate IT infrastructure, encrypt data, and then demand large sums of money to "decrypt" it.
 The impact on affected companies is devastating!
 It often takes several months before they can operate as they did before the attack.Even if your company has planned for this eventuality: What if one of your key suppliers is affected?
 How long can you produce without them?
 How can you continue to manage the relationship if EDI is down and email is out?True to the motto "better safe than sorry", we at SupplyOn offer our customers the creation of an emergency plan for such cases - before the disaster strikes.
 The aim of the plan is to implement and support an orderly and monitored cooperation with the affected companies within 24 hours.
 All order types such as JIT/JIS, orders, KANBAN or VMI, etc. can be integrated.In the first step, our experts work with the client to develop a customized contingency plan and define the necessary adjustments and actions.
 The second step is to define the preparations for the emergency.
 Once all the necessary actions have been defined, the plans are communicated - in paper form, of course - along with all the key contact information.
 This ensures that the right people in your organization are notified in the event of an emergency, for example, via their personal cell phones.In the event of an emergency, you and the supplier concerned initiate immediate measures and determine the next steps together with SupplyOn.
 This includes the immediate registration and activation of the supplier on the SupplyOn platform as well as the transfer of open and current orders and delivery schedules to the Supply Chain Collaboration solution.
 Together with our consultants, the first steps with the supplier are then carried out and monitored.
 The support provided by SupplyOn gives the suppliers concerned peace of mind and avoids unnecessary delays and queries to Customer Support.The package offered by SupplyOn supports your suppliers in the first steps out of the chaos and on the way to an orderly production process.
 In addition, the SupplyOn platform prevents the malware from spreading to your company and ensures that business can continue to be conducted electronically as before.Got curious?
 Then get in touch with us below.

 In today’s dynamic marketplace, staying ahead of the competition means being agile, efficient, and customer-focused.
 Achieve unparalleled supply chain excellence by integrating sales and operations planning (S&OP) on the buyer's side with robust capacity management on the supplier's side with SupplyOn Capacity Management.
 This strategic alignment not only optimizes resources but also drives substantial financial benefits.Why integrate S&OP with supplier capacity management?Enhance forecast accuracy: Synchronize your sales forecasts with supplier production plans to accurately manage demand.
 The benefits include minimizing stockouts and excess inventory, boosting customer satisfaction and reducing costs.Optimize resource utilization: Leverage your supplier's capacity knowledge to ensure resources are used efficiently.
 This reduces operating costs and increases productivity by balancing workloads.Improve market responsiveness: Quickly adapt to market changes with real-time data sharing and collaborative planning.
-Reduce lead times and improve your ability to respond to customer demands quickly, resulting in greater customer satisfaction.Reduce costs and maximize profits: By optimizing stock and avoiding supply chain disruptions you can capitalize on improved profit margins and cash flow for greater profitability.Strategic steps for building a successful ecosystem with your suppliersBuild collaborative relationships: Foster strong partnerships with your suppliers through transparent communication.
+Reduce lead times and improve your ability to respond to customer demands quickly, resulting in greater customer satisfaction.Reduce costs and maximize profits: By optimizing stock and avoiding supply chain disruptions you can capitalize on improved profit margins and cash flow for greater profitability.While the benefits of integrating S&OP with supplier capacity management are clear, achieving these advantages requires a structured approach and the right tools.
+Organizations need a systematic strategy to transform their supplier relationships from traditional buyer-seller interactions into true strategic partnerships.
+The following steps outline how to build and maintain such an ecosystem, leveraging digital solutions like SupplyOn Capacity Management to enable seamless collaboration and real-time visibility.Strategic steps for building a successful ecosystem with your suppliersBuild collaborative relationships: Foster strong partnerships with your suppliers through transparent communication.
 Establish regular joint meetings and collaborative platforms such as SupplyOn Capacity Management for seamless information exchange.Develop joint forecasting processes: Align demand forecasts with supplier capacity capabilities through collaborative planning and management.
 Conduct monthly meetings where buyers and suppliers jointly review and adjust forecasts and capacity plans, supported by seamless integration of S&OP planning with SupplyOn Capacity Management.Conduct regular capacity assessments: Assess and understand the capacity constraints and capabilities of your suppliers.
 SupplyOn Capacity Management provides early warning of impending shortages and helps to proactively manage potential bottlenecks.Leverage advanced analytics and scenario planning: Evaluate different demand and capacity scenarios to prepare for market fluctuations.
 What-if analysis tools for stress testing supply chain scenarios, developing contingency plans and SupplyOn Capacity Management's simulation of best capacity strategies help to avoid bottlenecks and ensure financial benefits.Align performance metrics: Establish common Key Performance Indicators (KPIs) to measure and drive performance across the supply chain.
 Collaborative monitoring of metrics such as forecast accuracy, lead time, and service level performance ensures a reliable supply chain and reduces costs.Enhance flexibility and responsiveness: Implement agile supply chain practices to quickly adapt to changes in demand.
-Digitization with SupplyOn Capacity Management enables flexible manufacturing agreements and agile production schedules.Realize the full potential of your supply chainBy integrating S&OP on the buyer's side with SupplyOn Capacity Management on the supplier's side, you can create a resilient, responsive, and highly efficient supply chain.
+Digitization with SupplyOn Capacity Management enables flexible manufacturing agreements and agile production schedules.Realize the full potential of your supply chainBy integrating S&OP with SupplyOn Capacity Management, you can create a resilient, responsive, and highly efficient supply chain.
 This strategic alignment will not only optimize the use of resources, but will also lead to significant financial gains.Experience the transformation:Demand management: Achieve accurate forecasts and optimal inventory levels.Capacity management: Utilize supplier capacity efficiently to reduce costs.Financial outcomes: Increase revenue, improve cash flow, and maximize profitability.Take the next step towards supply chain excellence.
 Contact us today to learn how our integrated S&OP and Capacity Management solution can drive your business forward.Your success is our priority.
 Let's build a better supply chain together.

 On March 22, 2024, the Growth Opportunities Act was passed by the Bundestag and Bundesrat in Germany.
 With the introduction of this law, the federal government aims to boost Germany's attractiveness as a business center.Part of the Growth Opportunities Act is the introduction of mandatory eInvoicing in Germany.
 Domestic invoicing is to be digitized through the gradual introduction of electronic invoice formats.
 The clear goal: no more paper and no more PDFs.Two standard formats have been defined for electronic invoices: X-Rechnung and ZUGFeRD.X-Rechnung is a pure XML format and has already been known in the business-to-government environment for a few years.ZUGFeRD, on the other hand, is a hybrid format.
 Here, a human-readable and interpretable PDF invoice is embedded in a machine-readable XML file.An overview of the exact timeline for the introduction and who is affected and when:From 2025, all companies must be able to receive e-invoices in the formats defined by the government.
 Regardless of company size or turnover.In 2027, only smaller companies with an annual turnover of less than 800,000 euros will be allowed to send PDF and paper invoices.From 2028, these formats will no longer be permitted.
 X-Invoice and ZUGFeRD invoices will then be the new standard.
 The use of alternative electronic invoice formats remains permitted as long as the formats are compliant with EU standard EN16931.EDIFACT was controversial for a long time.
 Business associations have called for this transmission channel to be retained.
 The government has complied with this request and continues to allow EDI as a transmission channel - subject to the following conditions: EDI data formats must comply with EU standard EN16931 and a bilateral agreement between sender and recipient, i.e. customer and supplier, is required.Unlike other countries, Germany has decided against a central government platform for the eInvoicing model itself.
 Invoices must comply with the new formats, but the transmission channel can be chosen freely.
 Germany is therefore taking a different approach to countries such as Italy, where all invoices must be sent via a central government platform.The introduction of mandatory eInvoicing in Germany serves as preparation for the planned EU reform VIDA.
 VIDA stands for "VAT in the Digital Age" and is an EU initiative.
 According to the current schedule, from 2028, EU invoices exchanged between two EU countries will only be permitted in a structured and machine-readable format, i.e. EN16931-compliant.At the same time, the introduction of a standardized tax reporting system is planned via VIDA.
 The EU plan envisages the introduction of central tax reporting platforms at both national and EU level.
 Companies in each EU country will report their tax data to the national platform, which in turn will forward the data to the central EU portal.
 For Germany, e-invoicing therefore forms the basis for the introduction of the standardized tax reporting system as part of VIDA.SupplyOn is currently developing an invoicing add-on for Germany that will make it possible to process 100% of invoices received within Germany - regardless of whether the supplier is registered with SupplyOn or not.
 In addition to receiving the invoices and converting them into a desired target format, SupplyOn also takes over the complete validation of all invoices against previous documents such as the purchase order.
 SupplyOn can also enrich additional invoice data.
 All with the aim of achieving the fullest possible automation of incoming invoices on the customer side with a dark posting rate of over 90%.